wrjodjana/obsidian-vault/noshbox.md

 feedback
+- latea:
-- latea: negative reviews after testing this product, interested in the coupons and discounts,
+	- negative reviews after testing this product, interested in the coupons and discounts,
+	- need consumers to place themselves on the product but likely a partnership
+	- mentioned the happy hours on tuesday (bogo)
 	-